-After HTTP/2, coming up next is QUIC – Google has been working for quite some time to speed up its network protocols in order to minimize website response times.
-After HTTP/2 has fulfilled its task of speeding up HTTP(S) and has become the basis for fast TLS connections, QUIC goes one step further – it aims to replace the TCP transport protocol in the Internet.
+Google has been working for quite some time to speed up network protocols in order to optimize network response times.
+Now that HTTP/2 has been fulfilling its task of speeding up how HTTP uses TCP and has become the basis for fast TLS connections, QUIC goes one step further by aiming to completely replace TCP.

 Fast UDP with QUIC

 TCP ensures that all packets arrive in order, but does so in a somewhat cumbersome manner, which slows down data transmission on the Internet.
-By contrast, QUIC is based on UDP, which is used, e.g., for streaming data – hence the name Quick UDP Internet Connection.
-Unique sequence numbers ensure that no data packet gets lost.
+By contrast, QUIC is based on UDP, which is used for streaming data (hence the initial name Quick UDP Internet Connections).
+Unique sequence numbers ensure that no data packet get lost.
 The other most important component used is the TLS encryption protocol, which has mostly appeared in conjunction with TCP until now.
 While no corners are cut with regard to security, doing away with handshakes and multiplex transmissions enables faster transmission, even compared to other UDP-based protocols, reportedly.

 From Google's QUIC FAQ: